Commission on Crystallography in Art and Cultural Heritage

 Programme: View PDF

-We are happy to inform you that the CrysAC Workhop on “Bio-Apatite, humans, archaeology and environment” planned for last autumn and posptponed due to the war in Israel will take place on September 17, 2024 at the Department of Geosciences of University of Padova.
+We are happy to inform you that the CrysAC Workhop on “Bio-Apatite, humans, archaeology and environment” planned for last autumn and postponed due to the war in Israel will take place on September 17, 2024 at the Department of Geosciences of University of Padova.
 It will be followed the next day by a short workshop on carbonates.
-This workshop invites scientists from research institutions, museums, and conservation bodies, to look at apatite from various points of view from mineralogy, structure, anthropology, archaeometry or possible nano-technology.
+This workshop invites scientists from research institutions, museums and conservation bodies to look at apatite from various points of view from mineralogy, structure, anthropology, archaeometry or possible nano-technology.
+Please complete the registration form before attending the workshop.
+There are no registration fees.

 [CrysAC workshop]